In need of support for her pregnancy

 Ana's return was organised as quickly as possible so that she could still travel and give birth in Brazil.
 Given her age and situation, Ana was accompanied by an IOM counsellor.

 On her day back in the country, Ana's family was present to welcome her at the airport.
 A few days after her return, Ana's dad contacted the IOM office in Brasilia regarding the reintegration support.
 Since Ana's major needs were quite clear, the expenses could be made quickly: the support was used to cover the medical costs of the pregnancy monitoring and the childbirth.
 A baby chair and a baby buggy could also be purchased.
-Afterwards, it turned out that Ana needed dental care, and the rest of the support could also be used to cover some of the costs.
+Afterward, it turned out that Ana needed dental care, and the rest of the support could also be used to cover some of the costs.

 Ana is very grateful to have benefited from this support.
 She could give birth in a private hospital and not in a public one, which made it possible to go through the various steps with greater ease and carefree.